trewknowledge/GDPR/README.txt

 9. Audit Log sample.

 == Changelog ==

+= 2.0.4 =
+* Adding two missing translation strings
+* Removing debug code that I forgot to remove from 2.0.3
+* Adding to audit log when user reconsents.

 = 2.0.3 =
 * Fix third party cookies now showing up in the privacy preferences window or the settings page.